 Zucchini Au Gratin Ingredients

-Notice you have the option of using yellow squash or green zucchini.
-Both are similar in flavor and texture, so you can swap one for the other without altering the outcome of this recipe.
+- Zucchini or yellow squash: both are similar in flavor and texture, so you can swap one for the other without altering the outcome of this recipe.

 What is the Best Cheese to Use for Au Gratin